dentonlt/MinimalWordAddin/README.md

 This was built/tested on Windows 11 with Word Desktop.

-##USAGE - GETTING IT RUNNING
+## USAGE - GETTING IT RUNNING

-You need to
+You need to:

-(0) put the project tree somewhere sane.
+0. put the project tree somewhere sane.

-(1) sideload the Add-In to Word.
+1. sideload the Add-In to Word.
 Just "tell Word about manifest.xml".

 For Word Desktop:
 * copy manifest.xml into a folder where your user has permissions.